Residence Education Coordinators

 About Our Work:

 Residence Education Coordinators (RECs) are responsible for developing strong residential communities; forming relationships with individual students; coaching and supervising student staff; implementing area-specific residential curriculum plans, facilitating educational opportunities including student conduct meetings and student leadership experiences, communicating with parents and other stakeholders, and organizing opening and closing processes.
 Residence Education Coordinators create and promote a learning centered, nurturing residential community.
+Learn more about the position here.

 Meet Our Team: